Keatsm/UNSWCourseMap/README.md

 - [ ] Improve styling of code (mostly for react code)
 - [ ] Generally make frontend more appealling
 - [ ] Colour code nodes on subject area
+- [ ] Test using GPT API to get a more accurate read on subject area (as opposed to the handbook)
 - [ ] Enabled/disable different terms
 - [X] Hover on node for additional information (maybe a modal with a link to course page)
 - [X] Add link to course page (update db) and also remove annoying prereq text before prereq
+- [X] Added link to unielectives page
 - [ ] 'Show me a random course' button
 - [ ] Add other courses (eg COMM, ARTS, etc); maybe enabled which ones you want
 - [ ] Add postgraduate option